 It’s not unusual for a student to feel they “can’t cope” with something, or to wish that they had someone to talk to.
 Many students experience times when they are puzzled or concerned about themselves or about situations in which they find themselves.
-Mental Health Services staff members are here to help students with these and other personal concerns.
+Center for Counseling and Psychological Services staff members are here to help students with these and other personal concerns.

 You may encounter disturbing situations in which you feel you have little or no control.
 These might include a death, a major loss or a drastic change in life direction.
 At times like these, talking with a crisis counselor may help to restore some balance and to keep the matter from seriously affecting other parts of your life.

 - Wonder whether they can handle what they are doing

 - Have trouble getting along with people in their family